 Managing a cloud-centric NGFW more like an SaaS subscription by adding features as required, makes it far easier for enterprises to cope with today’s dynamic threat vista.

-Orange Business Services Flexible Security Platform Cloud, for example, is a co-managed offering that uses Fortinet firewall virtualization technology to provide security on demand.
-Orange Business Services provides an end-to-end service, including installation, supervision and operational maintenance, with the enterprise retaining control.
+Orange Business Flexible Security Platform Cloud, for example, is a co-managed offering that uses Fortinet firewall virtualization technology to provide security on demand.
+Orange Business provides an end-to-end service, including installation, supervision and operational maintenance, with the enterprise retaining control.
 Alongside the NGFW, users can self-activate and deactivate features from an a la carte menu of options designed to provide a consistent security posture in the cloud and provide easy-to-manage configurations across multi-cloud environments.

 “It is easy to get sold on advance features you don’t need,” says Drogou, “which is why we’ve made Flexible Security Platform a hassle free, flip on, flip off Swiss Army knife of security features that encompasses the power of the cloud.”